 66% of customers prefer to choose their journey through a brand’s channels when completing a task, and those customer journeys are rarely linear.
 A basic eCommerce transaction includes an average of 5.5 touchpoints but can rack up as many as 20 as the customer compares, considers, and explores the factors relating to a purchase decision.

-In our 2021 Consumer trends report, we revealed that while some 44% of people would want to open a bank account in person, 39% also want to be able to deal with that account wholly online.
-And that kind of omnichannel experience is only growing in demand across industries.
+In our 2021 Consumer trends report, we revealed that while some 44% of people would want to open a bank account in-store, 39% also want to be able to deal with that account wholly online.
+And that kind of experience is only growing in demand across industries.

 These stats tell us that customers are behaving in ways that make distinctions between channels almost obsolete, and it follows that they’ll expect companies to do the same.
 The kicker?
 Consumers say they’re willing to pay up to 16% more for a great customer experience.